Mortgage Deposit Calculator

 What Mortgage Can I Get?

-Once you know what you can borrow and the repayments you can afford, your next task is to compare mortgages.
+Once you know what you can borrow and the repayments you can afford, your next task is to compare mortgages rates.
 You'll have the choice of fixed rate mortgages, where your interest rate and monthly payment remain the same for the fixed period.
 Alternatively, you can choose a variable rate mortgage that tracks the Bank of England Base Rate.
 With this type of mortgage, your monthly payments can go up or down slightly each month.
+See our best buys to compare first-time buyer mortgage rates on the market now.

 How Can I Get a Bigger Mortgage?